rust-console/ps2-bios-book/src/md/3_exceptions.md

 crate family for handling ARM exceptions.

 Both x86 and ARM use tables of function pointers at a fixed location in memory, with additional bells and whistles for x86 such as interrupt stacks.
-MIPS takes a very different approach.
+MIPS takes a different approach, which simplifies processor exception handling, but makes software a bit more complex.

+In MIPS, you get a 32 instruction area to store an exception handler.
+The specific location and handler types depend on the processor, but they are located near the beginning of ROM or RAM, depending on a configuration bit.

+This limited space means your handler will usually use a jump table to handle exceptions, and the coprocessor registers are designed with this in mind: the exception code in COP0 register 13 occupies bits 7 to 2, which makes loading the relevant offset from a table of addresses a simple AND instruction.

+Additionally, MIPS uses a dedicated handler for a commonly occurring exception - "TLB Miss", where the processor doesn't know how to map a virtual memory address to physical memory address - which speeds up exception handling in that situation.

+## Exception handling process

 When an exception occurs:
-- The processor switches to kernel mode and sets an exception indicator bit in COP0 register 12 (processor status, or Status).
+- The processor switches to kernel mode.
 - The exception code is written to part of COP0 register 13 (the exception cause register, or Cause).
 - The current program counter is written to COP0 register 14 (the exception program counter, or